 I once used the Seishun 18 to get from Osaka to Tokyo... and back again.
 Yes, that sounds crazy.
 That journey takes several hours on the bullet train, and that's one of the quickest options.
 So limiting myself to much slower local and rapid trains was a pretty crazy idea.

 One way, it took just under 10 hours with a Seishun 18, including changing trains (8 times!).
 Call it 9 and a half hours.
 If you set off from Osaka after breakfast, you'd be in Tokyo in time for dinner.

 For some people, this isn't an option.
 Imagine coming to Japan for a week, and losing nearly 2 days of that in transit.
 It's more suited to people who have the spare time, who don't mind taking the scenic route.

 It can make more sense to use a Seishun 18 for longer trips, considering the price.
 Compared to the usual cost for taking all those trains, by the time you get halfway back to Osaka it'll have paid for itself.
 With 3 days left on the ticket still to use at that point, that's seriously good value.

 Unlike many trains in the UK, long-distance trains in Japan (the ones that aren't bullet trains) tend not to have toilets on board.
 When I made my trips, I had to plan changeovers that gave me enough time to run to the loo and back.

 Lunch is another consideration for an all-day train trip.
 It needs to be something you can eat on the move, and without a tray table built into the seat in front.

 It's been a while since I've had to plan a trip with such precision.
 It's sort of exciting.

 There's something about perfectly timing a change of trains that's really satisfying.
 That slide into the carriage moments before the doors close, not frazzled but smooth and relaxed.
 (I hate running.)
-I'll be working my route out down to the minute.

 See more of Japan in summer with a Seishun 18...?